 ITDR solutions need to protect hybrid identity systems before, during, and after an attack

-Gartner’s designation of a specific category of solutions to address identity system defense is testament to the rise of Active Directory as a prime target for cybercriminals—exploited in 9 out of 10 cyberattacks.
+Gartner’s designation of a specific category of solutions to address identity system defense is a testament to the rise of Active Directory as a prime target for cybercriminals—exploited in 9 out of 10 cyberattacks.
 From our survey results and conversations with customers, we know that organizations are concerned about the challenges of protecting hybrid identity environments throughout the entire attack lifecycle.
 When evaluating ITDR solutions, prioritize the prevention, detection, automatic remediation, and recovery from AD-based cyberattacks.